acntech/vagrant-basic/README.md

 # AcnTech Basic
 AcnTech Basic box.

-The box comes in two flavors, one based on Ubuntu and one based on Xubuntu.
+The box comes in two flavors, one based on Ubuntu Desktop and one based on Xubuntu Desktop.

 ### AcnTech Ubuntu
 See details in folder [/ubuntu](/ubuntu).